rekalogika/rekalogika.dev/docs/domain-event/03-pseudo-magic-method.md

 ```

 This mechanism is devised because otherwise the entity cannot possibly know if
-it is being removed from the database.
+it is being removed from the persistence layer.